Skip to content

 The sound quality stands out, thanks to the 3D surround sound capabilities.
 With multiple sound modes, it adapts well whether we’re tuning in for a thrilling action movie or enjoying our favorite music playlist.
 The bass is imposing for such a compact subwoofer, which can be positioned vertically or horizontally to fit our space.

 Setup was a breeze—we connected it via HDMI ARC, and it paired smoothly with our TV.
 It’s comforting to know that it turns on and off with the TV, reducing the clutter of extra remotes.
-While it occasionally experiences minor disconnection issues with the subwoofer, the quality of audio performance has made it a worthwhile addition to our entertainment system.
+Although it occasionally experiences minor disconnection issues with the subwoofer, the audio quality has made it a worthwhile addition to our entertainment system.

 Yamaha SR-B20A Sound Bar